RogerXu1048/Connectome-Fingerprinting-with-Twins-and-Different-Parcellations/README.md

 Files needed to run the code are found in 'files to run scripts', along with HCP 7T dataset scans located on Vanderbilt Accre at /data1/datasets/hcp/<subjId>

-Also, our written report is in 'fmri proj - final report.pdf'
+Our written report is in 'fmri proj - final report.pdf'